stas1f1/VK-User-Analysis/README.md

 # VK User Analysis

-VK public pages have become quite a political battleground recently.
+VK public news pages have become quite a political and cultural battleground recently.
 People will always engage in a heated discussion in the comments, especially when their point of view is not shared by others.
 The question posed is - are they ***real*** people?